MiguelMSandin/phylogeniesQuickStart/README.md

 ### Using a Maximum Likelihood approach

-Maximum Likelihood (LM) maximizes model parameters (treated as constants) accross different replicates (or bootstraps) to find a higher likelihood.
+Maximum Likelihood ([Felsenstein, 1981](https://link.springer.com/article/10.1007/BF01734359)) maximizes model parameters (treated as constants) accross different [bootstraps](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)) (or "replicates") to find a higher likelihood.

+At the end, all the different replicates can be summarized into a **consensus** tree **or** simply take the **best likelihood scoring** tree.
+Either way, nodes can be annotated on the basis of how many times this given node have appeared accross the different bootstraps, or in other words, with a **bootstrap support**.

 ![Step4.2](https://github.com/MiguelMSandin/phylogeniesQuickStart/blob/main/resources/step4.2_ML.png)